bhklab/handbook/docs/General/Summary_Of_Work/index.md

 ### Directory Creation

-In the your BHKLab Google Drive, created a folder called `SOW`.
+In your BHKLab Google Drive, create a folder called `SOW`.
 In the sharing menu (1), add `bhklab-admin@googlegroups.com` as an Editor.
 { .annotate }